Program

 Breakout III: Linked Data Across Domains

-* Which domains have adopted Linked Data better than others and why?
+* Is the way we publish Linked Data sustainable?* Which domains have adopted Linked Data better than others and why?

 * How can Linked Data be easier integrated into the production chain?